firebase/firebase-unity-sdk/docs/readme.md

 - Changes
     - Auth: Remove internal methods.
     - General: Fix an [issue](https://github.com/firebase/firebase-unity-sdk/issues/726)
-      where AppCheck bundles were unintentionally included in App.
+      where AppCheck bundles were unintentionally included in App in the tgz.

 ### 11.0.0
 - Changes